VentrueSoftware/vconfig/README.md

 Vconfig is not whitespace sensitive.
 It is line-sensitive; if you want multiple options on the same line, separate them with semicolons.

-Section can contain anything except '.', '[', and ']', and can be nested.
-Option names should not contain ' ', '.', '[', and ']'.
-Option values
+Section names and option names can include alphanumeric characters, along with '_', '-', '/', and '\'.
-are parsed as the following:
+Option values are parsed as the following:

  * String: Anything in quotes
  * Integer: Any numerical string.
+ * Float: Any numerical string containing '.'.
+A decimal point can be the last character (e.g: '42.' = 42.0) or the only character (e.g: '.' = 0.0)
  * Boolean: Any case of true/false.
 Evaluates to a char with value 1 if true, 0 if false.